DivineOmega/php-postcodes/README.md

 `composer require rapidwebltd/php-postcodes`

+## Setup

-## Ideal Postcodes
+### Ideal Postcodes

-Using some of the data retrieval features provided by this library require an Ideal Postcodes API key.
+Using some of the data retrieval features provided by this library requires an Ideal Postcodes API key.
 Sign up at https://ideal-postcodes.co.uk if you need to use these features.

 If you are using a `.env` file or another way of manage environment variables in your